 Suggest that members can purchase the tickets themselves, or sell them to friends and family.
 Once they have the tickets in hand, your group members will feel a greater responsibility to support your fundraising efforts.

 Turn your prize draw into a party.
 Add games, music, and refreshments to earn more money and to create more excitement.
 Keep selling Raffle Tickets throughout the event, with the actual draw capping off the festivities.

 It's just common sense.
 In many cases, you will need the data for tax purposes.
 Collect the names and contact information of your supporters for future fundraising efforts.
 Your sales team should provide accurate information on the numbers.
-Use Raffle River to bring it together.
+Use Eventgroove Fundraising to bring it together.